Using React

 useMapData and useMap

 The useMapData hook fetches and hydrates new Map Data from Mappedin servers.
-It is recommended to only do this once at the beginning of your application to limit the amount of network requests for the user.
+It is recommended to only do this once at the beginning of the application to limit the amount of network requests for the user.

 It returns an object containing isLoading, error, and mapData.
 These can be used to monitor the state of the fetch and display feedback for the user.